hedronium/Jables/README.md

 }
 ```

-Now "house stark of the north" can be looked up without giving the starks a Numeric ID!

 ## Unique Constraints
 All field definitions accept the `unique` property. set it to `true` to make it an unique field like...